 Recently, the term “religious liberty” has been used loosely by the media, presidential candidates and others, causing a great deal of confusion.

-The BJC created this resource to clarify religious liberty, its legal protection and the concept of “separation of church and state.”
+The BJC created this resource in 2016 to clarify religious liberty, its legal protection and the concept of “separation of church and state.”
 We hope you will find it useful as a starting point in conversations with your friends and neighbors about this important topic and the historic Baptist commitment to religious liberty for all people.

 Click here to view this guide as a printable PDF.